 - f.
 Dampers shall bear the AMCA certification for air leakage. - g.
 Low leakage dampers shall be by Ruskin or approved equal. - 2.
 Reference the drawings for minimum and economizer outdoor air damper sizes. - 3.
 Submit product data, performance and installation data.
-Clearly indicate profile of damper size, materials, damper blade configuration, damper linkage, leakage characteristics and operators.

-C. Control Valves

-- 1. Control valves shall be two-way or three-way type for two-position or modulating service as scheduled, shown, or as indicated in the sequence of operation. - 2.
+Clearly indicate profile of damper size, materials, damper blade configuration, damper linkage, leakage characteristics and operators. - C. Control Valves - 1.
+Control valves shall be two-way or three-way type for two-position or modulating service as scheduled, shown, or as indicated in the sequence of operation. - 2.
 Close-off (differential) Pressure Rating: Valve actuator and trim shall be furnished to provide the following minimum close-off pressure ratings: - a.
-Water Valves: - 1) Two-way: 150% of total system (pump) head. - 2) Three-way: 300% of pressure differential between ports A and B at design flow or 100% of total system (pump) head.

-Water Valves:

-Body and trim style and materials shall be per manufacturer's recommendations for design conditions and service shown, with equal percentage ports for modulating service.

-b.
-Sizing Criteria:

-- 1) Two-position service: Line size. - Two-way modulating service: Pressure drop shall be equal to the pressure drop through heat exchanger (load), 50% of the pressure difference between supply and return mains, or a maximum of 4 psi. - 3) Three-way Modulating Service: Pressure drop equal to the pressure drop through the coil exchanger (load), 4 psi maximum. - 4) Valves 1/2" through 2" shall be bronze body or cast brass ANSI Class 250, spring loaded, Teflon packing, quick opening for two-position service.
-Two-way valves to have replaceable composition disc, or stainless-steel ball. - 5) 2-1/2" valves and larger shall be cast iron ANSI Class 125 with guided plug and Teflon packing.
+Water Valves: - 1) Two-way: 150% of total system (pump) head. - 2) Three-way: 300% of pressure differential between ports A and B at design flow or 100% of total system (pump) head. - 3.
+Water Valves: - a.
+Body and trim style and materials shall be per manufacturer's recommendations for design conditions and service shown, with equal percentage ports for modulating service. - b.
+Sizing Criteria: - 1) Two-position service: Line size. - 2) Two-way modulating service: Pressure drop shall be equal to the pressure drop through heat exchanger (load), 50% of the pressure difference between supply and return mains, or a maximum of 4 psi. - 3) Three-way Modulating Service: Pressure drop equal to the pressure drop through the coil exchanger (load), 4 psi maximum. - 4) Valves 1/2" through 2" shall be bronze body or cast brass ANSI Class 250, spring loaded, Teflon packing, quick opening for two-position service.
+Two-way valves to have replaceable composition disc, or stainless-steel ball. - 5) 2-1/2" valves and larger shall be cast iron ANSI Class 125 with guided plug and Teflon packing. - 4.
+General - a.
+Water and Steam valves shall fail normally open or closed as scheduled on plans or as follows: - 1) Duct mounted heating coil valves normally closed. - 2) Heating coils in air handlers normally open. - 3) Chilled water control valves normally closed. - 4) Other applications as scheduled or as required by sequence of operation.